dyomenegatti/dyomenegatti/README.md

 🎓 Computer Engineer.
 👩‍💻 Mid-level Front-end Developer.

-Professional interests:
+💻 Professional interests:
-💻 Seeking to develop my technical skills in web development, focusing on the best experience for the end user.
+Seeking to develop my technical skills in web development, with a focus on the best experience for the end user.
+I am always looking for new challenges and to learn new things.

 🛠️ Technologies:
 [![Vue][Vue.js]][Vue-url]